1 What is NCS?

 The programme is for 16-17 year olds, including Year 11s turning 16 during the summer.

 Young people with special educational needs and disabilities (SEND) are eligible until the age of 25.
-Please contact us about your learning needs, accessibility and support.

 Whether you’re home schooled, at boarding, private or state school or currently not in education or employment, NCS will benefit you.